raphael-m-prismic/welltech-test/README.md

 ![Screenshot of the article page type in Slice Machine](./public/readme/slice-machine-article.png)

+&nbsp;

+### Server-side data fetching

 Then you can create a `slice` (I called it Test) that will filter and display every article by platform and article type.

-### Server-side data fetching

-Create a server side file to get your custom types and all our articles via Prismic API
+Create a server side file in it to get your custom types and all our articles via Prismic API

 > `./slices/Test/index.tsx`